ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/ML | Label training data.md

 > There are two categories of data able to be imported to Azure Custom Vision.
 1)untagged images; 2)tagged images.

 ##### Untagged images
 * Click `Add images` and then select untagged images for uploading.
+(Here are [sample images](image/samples%20as%20training%20data/) for your practice.)

 * After finishing uploading, there will be a red dot showing on the `Untagged` button on left side to be a notificaiton.